Swathy1209/Break_Train_Relax/README.md

 Contributions are welcome!
 Feel free to fork this repository, submit issues, or create pull requests.

 LICENSE 📜
-This project is licensed under the MIT LICENSE.
+This project is licensed under the MIT License.

 ACKNOWLEDGMENTS 🙏
 Thanks to ZenQuotes for providing inspirational quotes.